ttwd80/wabs/README.md

 server({});
 ```

-## Using as Middleware
+## Using as Express Middleware

-It is possible to use the core functionality of this package as a piece of middleware for any server that accepts middleware.
+It is possible to use the core functionality of this package as a piece of middleware for any server that accepts express middleware.

 The following example shows how to implement it as express middleware: